ssbc/ssb-peer-invites/README.md

 on success, cb is called with `{invite: msgId, seed: seed, pubs: [addr,...]}` this information can be sent to the guest as the invite!

+### userInvites.openInvite(invite, cb(err, invite_msg, content)

+"open" an invite. retrives the invite message created by the host (using `userInvites.create`) and decrypt any encrypted values. since the invite may contain a welcome message, etc, user interfaces implementing user interfaces should process user-invites in two steps. firstly opening the invite, then accepting (on user confirmation)

+calling openInvite will not publish a message, but may make a network connection (if you do not already possess the `invite_msg` which you won't the first time)

+### userInvites.acceptInvite(invite, cb)

+accept the invite. this publishes a `user-invite/accept` message locally, and then contacts a pub and asks them publish a confirm message.

 ## example